rotsix/dotfiles/README.md

 ## Deployment

-> As my dot-files are.. mine, everything is made to match *my* set-up.
+> As my dot-files are.. mine, everything is made to match *my* setup.

 A deployment script is available (`./deploy.sh`).
 Here are the usage: